 Learning agreement and credit transfer

-Before departing on your study abroad semester you should complete a Learning Agreement.
-Students can get assistance from their academic advisor, as the learning agreement is an agreement ensuring that the courses you register for will be transfered to SBS.
-Students who take courses that were not approved are not guaranteed a credit transfer.
-After the completion of your study abroad semester you should apply for a credit transfer.
+Before departing on your study abroad semester you need to complete a Learning Agreement which is an agreement ensuring that the courses you take during your exchange will be transferred to Stockholm Business School.
+After the completion of your exchange semester you need to apply for a credit transfer.